dojo/site/README.md

     These files should appear in `docs/:locale:/guide-name/` in the repository.

 	Pages will be generated for the introduction and basic usage files, and one page for each top level header (`h1`) in the supplemental file.
-2. If a new repository will be used, add it to `sources` in  the `src/learn/Learn.tsx` file.
-3. Add the guide to the `guides` list in the `src/learn/Learn.tsx` file.
+2. Add the guide to the `GUIDES` list in the `src/constants.ts` file.
 Each guide has the following parameters:

     - **name** - Used in navigation
     - **directory** - (`Optional`) The name of the directory holding the guides.
 Defaults to `name.toLowerCase().replace(' ', '-')`